seuros/capistrano-sidekiq/README.md

 ```

 ## Changelog
+- 0.5.4: Add support for custom count of processes per host in monit task @okoriko
 - 0.5.3: Custom count of processes per each host
 - 0.5.0: Multiple processes @mrsimo
 - 0.3.9: Restore daemon flag from Monit template